A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Two-Dimensional CbR

 To evaluate the performance of C$^2$bR we compare it with the simple CbR approach that uses ``simbet" as the utility function.
 We test the two approaches on top of CnR, DF and COORD in five different traces and for various node storage capacities.
 Fig.~\ref{CbR2D-OH} presents the routing gain of both CbR and C$^2$bR with respect to the performance of the underlying algorithm (either CnR, DF or COORD) when it uses ``simbet" as the utility function.
 As expected, the simple CbR approach provides significant performance improvements in all cases.
 At the same time, the results confirm our assessment regarding the limitations of CbR and prove that it is possible to achieve vast performance improvements with C$^2$bR.
 Indeed, in most cases C$^2$bR manages to almost double the routing gain or perform even better.
 But most impressively, C$^2$bR provides this gain with virtually no trade-off.
 In fact, C$^2$bR-CnR also significantly improves delivery efficiency (fig.~\ref{CbR2D-DR}) while C$^2$bR-DF and C$^2$bR-COORD achieve virtually the same performance as CbR-DF and CbR-COORD and better performance than the underlying algorithm (i.e., DF and COORD respectively).
-The only exception is the case of infinite storage capacity.
-But even in this case the observed performance lag is limited ($\sim2\%$ and no more than $\sim4\%$ in the worst case).
+The only exception is the case of infinite storage capacity where a small performance lag is observed.
+Again, this is reasonable since both CbR and C$^2$bR significantly limit replication and therefore the probability of exploiting random contacts to deliver messages is smaller.
+In any case, the observed lag is limited (on average $\sim\!2\%$ and no more than $\sim\!4.5\%$ in the worst case).